CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 bysort id (date): gen firstvisit = _n == 1
 ```

-By placing `date` in parantheses, this ensures that within each `id`, the data is sorted by `date`.
+By placing `date` in parentheses, this ensures that within each `id`, the data is sorted by `date`.
 Therefore the first row for each patient is their
 first visit, so `_n == 1` evaluates to 1 only in that first row and 0 zero otherwise.

 ^#^^#^^#^ `keep`, `drop`